 Create a Child Dimension with Values Collected Automatically

-In this example, the Child Dimension (red wine, white wine, champagne) is mapped to a Parent Dimension Value of (wine).
+In this example, the Child Dimensions (red wine, white wine, champagne) are mapped to a Parent Dimension Value of (wine).

-Before values for a Child Dimension can be collected, the Parent Dimension must first be defined and populated with values.
+Before values for a Child Dimension can be collected, the Parent Dimension must first be defined and populated with Dimension Values.
 In this example, the 'Product Category' Dimension has already been defined.
-See Create a Dimension with Automatically Collected Values

-CAUTION: If you grant a User access to a Dimension that has children, grandchildren or other generations, the user receives cascading access to all of the Dimension's descendants in the Family tree
+CAUTION: If you grant a User access to a Dimension that has children, grandchildren or other generations, the user receives cascading access to all of the Dimension's descendants in the Family tree.
+See Dimension Security 5.3.0 for more information.

 2. Enter Basic Dimension Information